 In reference to MS4 Permit Self Audit Report - Public Involvement and Participation, Permit Citation II.C.2.a.
-Volunteer Community Involvement Program: The Town plans to grow that effort in the future.
-With the establishment of the Lower Creek Water Advisory Committee there will be an active role in stream clean opportunities.
-The Town of Gamewell will establish a hotline, webpage reporting form and survey/s, along with the use of the existing WPCOG Water Resource Committee to gather public input.
+Volunteer Community Involvement Program: The Town has been supportive of efforts in the past and plans to grow the effort in the future.
+Proximity to two major lakes can create opportunities for public involvement and participation.
+The Town of Granite Falls will establish a hotline, webpage reporting form and survey/s, along with the use of the existing WPCOG Water Resource Committee to gather public input.
 Stream clean-ups will be completed on an annual basis.
 All events, programs, and public forums will be announced through social media.

 This SWMP identifies the minimum elements and implementation of a Public Involvement and Participation Program that complies with applicable State, Tribal and local public notice requirements.
-The Town of Gamewell will manage, implement and report the following public involvement and participation BMPs.
+The Town of Granite Falls will manage, implement and report the following public involvement and participation BMPs.

-Table 14: Public Involvement and Participation BMPs Permit Ref.
+Table 14 Table 14: Public Involvement and Participation BMPs Permit Ref.
 3.3.1: Public Input Mechanisms for public involvement that provide for input on stormwater issues and the stormwater program.
 BMP A В C D No. Description of BMP Measurable Goal(s) Schedule for Implementation Annual Reporting Metric 14.
 Hotline for Public Input Provide a mechanism for public input on stormwater issues and the stormwater program through utilizing the stormwater hotline (BMP 12).
 1. Stormwater hotline (BMP 12) shall include a public input component and/or record public input comments/concerns.
 1. See BMP 12 1.
 See BMP 12 15.
 Web based form reporting Provide an online form for public input and stormwater reporting via the WPCOG website This will create an additional way for citizens to report issues and 1.
-Establish a web based complaint/ reporting/input form to be housed on the WPCOG website.
-1. Permit Year 1 Was the online form established?
-Yes, No; Status; Date of establishment.
+Establish a web based email complaint/ reporting/input tool to be housed on the WPCOG website.
+1. Permit Year 1 1.
+Form established - Yes or No; Status.